10 tips for sticking with your health kick

 Keep a food diary and list everything you eat and drink each day if this helps.

-Weigh-in weekly.
-Seeing progress on the scale motivates you to keep on going.
-Make sure you weigh yourself at the same time each day weight can vary a great deal during the day.
+If you like to weigh-in regularly (not everyone does and that’s fine), make sure you weigh yourself at the same time each day weight can vary a great deal during the day.

 4. Ask am I really hungry?